teammustard/kontiki_component_ohbrian19/README.md

 ## Installing Dependencies

-> From within the root directory:
+> From within the root directory
 > `npm install`
 > `npm start`
 > Navigate to http://localhost:3001/tours/ followed by 1-100 to serve a unique tour